 Getting settled into your new home is hard work.
 For the 4968 refugees resettled in the UK this year, it’s even harder.
 Thousands of miles from their birthplace and families, refugees face the reality of creating a home from scratch.
-So what can you do to help?
+So what can you do to help them in moving home?

 1. Provide Language Lessons